OlaFosheimGrostad/dex/README.md

 `a (*) b` | modular a * b for unsigned integers
 `a [+] b` | saturate a + b
 `a [-] b` | saturate a - b
-`§ASSUME(e)` | the compiler will assume e to always hold true

-Note: `ASSUME` will run as an assert in sanitization builds, and will be removed in non-optimizing builds.

 ## TODO: Syntax